HeatherRemacle/exchangelabops/phases/discover.md

 The Exchange Lab and Digital Delivery Network have several years of experience building modern software.
 There are dozens of products with functional code or that are approved for licensing that may address the capabilities of the product the team imagines.

->The Exchange Lab Offers:
-- Featured Common components in a library on Digital.gov.bc.ca.
-- Storytelling and case studies to showcase teams' contributions of reusable components.

 #### Build a roadmap

 With just enough discovery and creativity from the team, the Product Owner can start to develop a roadmap to share with the organization.
 A Roadmap is an evolving plan, that changes as the team continues to build and iterate based on feedback.
 It typically becomes more firm and detailed as the team wades through the complexity of user needs, policy, and technology.

->The Exchange Lab Offers:
-- Access to experienced Product Owners who can share insights on what works for them.
-- Executive engagement to manage expectations related to planning and risk management, which are different for Agile teams than many are used to.

 ## Develop an Alpha Product